meghanhkoon/stock-analysis/README.md

 ***Pros and Cons of Refactoring VBA Code ***

 Like general coding, there are pros and cons of refactoring code in VBA.
 For me, it was really difficult to refactor our already working code.
 I had a difficult time trying to un-nest for loops.
 With alot of trial and error, I found that my code did not work properly during the process of refactoring.
 However, after finally refactoring the code, the data analysis of the stocks did run faster!
-Lastly, another pro is that you can use the original code that you've already know will work - you will just have to change the variables.
+Lastly, the new refactored code looks more clean and organized for future readers to understand better.